FY22 PATCH for Providers Workshops

 A maximum of 1.50 hour of knowledge-based CE credit can be earned by successfully completing this live activity.
 Pharmacists should claim only the credit commensurate with the extent of their participation in the activity.
 CE credit information, based on verification of live attendance, will be provided to NABP within 60 days after the activity completion.

-Universal Activity Number (UAN): XXXX
+Universal Activity Number (UAN): XXX

 As a Jointly Accredited Organization, the University of Wisconsin – Madison ICEP is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 University of Wisconsin – Madison ICEP maintains responsibility for this course.
 Social workers completing this course receive 1.50 live continuing education credits.